captaindeadpool53/songSourceSeparator/README.md

 # Generating the Dataset
 We will use the SLAKH dataset (http://www.slakh.com) and its utility repository (https://github.com/ethman/slakh-utils/tree/master?tab=readme-ov-file#readme) to generate the audio tracks as required by the usecase.

+Examples of seperated tracks, trained model weights, and other files used in this project can be found here: https://drive.google.com/drive/folders/1a2OcKI8fIIyNQirv2pj0-uCaBWbEourR?usp=sharing